-Choosing a kick scooter for adults for different purposes is a bit complicated.
+Choosing best kick scooter for adults for different purposes is a bit complicated.
 However, it is more complex when choosing one for a child.
-There are a lot of things to consider when buying a kick scooter.
+There are a lot of things to consider when buying the best kick scooter.
 For adults, you may have to consider the main purpose of purchasing it, whether it is for weekend sport or leisure or for daily commute or transportation.
 As for the children, you may consider the main reasons why you’re buying a scooter for them, whether to develop motor skills, build physical confidence, exercise, outdoor activity, prepare to learn how to ride a bicycle or just family outdoor fun.

 How to Choose a Kick Scooter for Children?